 Today I am stoked to launch a new section “Health Matters” to the site, and the first and most common flatland related injury is lower back pain that we get crouched over our small bikes.
 Well what do you do about it?
 How do you recover?
 Do you rest?
 Do you work out?
+How can the Fresno truck accident lawyers help you to get recover soon?
 What specifics, can you do get back on the bike quicker and prevent injury again?
+The Portland auto accident injury attorneys suggest not to strain so much after recovering freshly from the injury as it would increase the risk of multiplying the pain and consider that it is better to turn the stone one at a time.
 Without further a due, I’ll pass you over to Scott Hagnas!

 Flatland and Low Back Pain by Scott Hagnas.

 Low back pain is a fact of life for many riders, especially those who have a lot of years in the game.
 This mirrors the general population, and in fact, the reasons are pretty much the same for both riders and non-riders.

 Before I go any farther, I want to say I am not a doctor and I cannot say for sure why your back might hurt.
 The truth is that no one has all the answers to back pain or can help in every case.
 It’s super complex and many things can contribute to back pain.
 As you’ll see in this article, the cause of your back pain may actually be due to other areas of your body that aren’t working properly.

 With that said, there are many things you can do to improve your situation if you are dealing with back problems.
 There are many factors that can cause pain, and we’ll go over some of them, along with some self assessments and exercises you can try.
 These may help if you are not in a situation of acute pain.
 If you are experiencing back spasms, nerve issues, serious pain, etc, I strongly suggest going and seeing a health professional first.
 These exercises could make it worse in some cases!